ARKTIK-Education-Org/ARKTIK-Initiative-Ascending/02_Verticals/Media.md

   We capture and share the real stories of the exiled, the shamed, the forgotten, and the ready—those who have chosen to return and walk at a higher standard.

 - **Cinematic Universe, Real Impact:**
-  Through the ARKTIK Cinematic Universe (SCU), we produce original series, documentaries, and VR experiences that bring our values to life and make the unseen visible.
+  Through the SyntheticA Cinematic Universe (SCU), we produce original series, documentaries, and VR experiences that bring our values to life and make the unseen visible.

 - **Faith Meets Innovation:**
   We merge timeless principles with cutting-edge technology—storytelling that bridges the ancient and the emerging, the spiritual and the scientific.